The DRF David Miller Internship Programme

 Payment for the internship is made at the current rate of the London living wage, and travel to Frankfurt is covered by the Foundation.
 Accommodation in London for the six-week period is provided if needed.

-In 2023 the companies who provided placements and training include Aitken Alexander Associates, David Higham Associates, ILA, Penguin Random House, Faber, Profile Books, PEW Literary, Greyhound Literary and Eccles Fisher Associates.
+In 2024 the companies who are providing placements and training include David Higham Associates, ILA, Penguin Random House, Faber, Profile Books, PEW Literary, Greyhound Literary, Lutyens and Rubinstein and Eccles Fisher Associates.

 Creative Access manages the search for candidates with a particular focus in attracting those from communities under-represented in the sector.
 They facilitate the initial long-listing of potential candidates, from which a shortlist is agreed.
 The selection of the two successful interns is made by an interview panel comprising of highly experienced rights professionals associated with the Foundation.